-The accompanying combined financial statements include the accounts of Grand Chapter of California, Order of the Eastern Star and the Endowment Fund (collectively, the Organization), which are under common control.
+The accompanying combined financial statements include the accounts of Grand Chapter and the Endowment Fund (collectively, the Organization), which are under common control.
 All significant intercompany balances and transactions have been eliminated in combination.

 The combined financial statements do not include the financial position or results of activities of the Eastern Star Homes of California or local chapters throughout the State of California, or the California Eastern Star Foundation (Foundation), related not-for-profit organizations.
 Management has evaluated the structure and relationships of these related organizations in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 958-810 and determined that consolidation would not be required or appropriate as the Grand Chapter does not have a controlling financial and/or economic interest in these organizations.